-Kelsey Rogers is an acoustician who works on projects involving educational, performing arts, commercial and residential facilities.
-Her areas of concentration include architectural acoustics, mechanical systems noise and vibration control, and environmental acoustics.
+Kelsey Rogers is an acoustician with consulting experience in the areas of architectural acoustics, mechanical systems noise and vibration control, and environmental noise for a broad range of educational, performing arts, commercial and residential building types.
 An active classical pianist, Kelsey uses her background in music and dance to inform her technical practice of acoustics.
-She also has a strong interest in auralization, and is involved in ongoing research and development of Acentech’s 3DListening technology.
+With a strong interest in auralization, she is involved in ongoing research and development of Acentech’s 3DListening technology.

 Finding meaning in work

 “I know that I have tons of work ahead of me.
 But it’s work that I’ve been waiting my entire life to do.” -Evan Lysacek

 - 2021 ASA Summer Undergraduate Research and Internship in Acoustics (SURIEA) program, Mentor

 - Rensselaer Polytechnic Institute, Master of Science in Architectural Acoustics

 - Princeton University, Bachelor of Science in Engineering, Mechanical and Aerospace Engineering